brufitti/SimpleClassifier/README.md

 # SimpleClassifier
-A simple image classifier with vectorized output
+A simple image classifier with vectorized output using Inception with 3x3 kernel equivalency